avinashlt/movie-listing/README.md

 ## File structure
 ![FLOW DIAGRAM](https://i.ibb.co/NxgWnBz/Untitled-Diagram.jpg)

-The application is seggrigated into smart components and dumb component.
+The application is segregated into smart components and dumb component.
 Smart components are app level components that perform functions and manage data while dumb components focus solely on the UI.

 A global styling in defined in styles/colors.css file using the css variables.